jsmienk/BDCSH/REPORT.md

 #### 1.2 Mapper

-The task of the mapper was to spit out for every word in a "work" (=document) and append it with the line number in which that word would appear.
+The task of the mapper was to spit out for every word in a "work" (document) and append it with the line number in which that word would appear.
 A for-loop was necessary to read a line in a work.
 The first word of a line would be the line number so we added a condition to check if the first word was already initialized.

-If the word that was being read in the for-loop wasn't the first word (a.k.a. the line number), the word would be spit out as a key,value pair.
+If the word that is being read in the for-loop is not the first word (a.k.a. the line number), the word would be spit out as a key,value pair.
 The key was the word (as a `Text` object) and the value was a combination of the name of the work and the line number.
 The combination was saved within a custom `Writable` class called `InvertedIndex`.

 ```java
 class InvertedIndexMapper extends Mapper<LongWritable, Text, Text, InvertedIndex> {